booksSimms_Taback_Books.htmlSimms_Taback_Books.htmlshapeimage_3_link_0

 A father of three and grandfather of five, Simms and his wife Gail moved in 2006 from their home in the Catskill mountains to their new home town of Ventura, California.

-When Simms is not busy on his children’s books, he can be found enjoying long walks along the beaches of Ventura with his dog Buddy.
-Simms loves exploring new and interesting variations on all things chocolate, and Simms and Gail try to stay current with most every new motion picture released on the big screen.
+When Simms was not busy working on children’s books, he could often be found enjoying long walks along the beaches of Ventura with his dog Buddy, out and about exploring new and interesting variations of all things chocolate, and with his lovely wife Gail, staying current with most every new motion picture.

 Simms Taback was born in New York City in 1932.
 He grew up in the Bronx.
 In 1953 Simms graduated from The Cooper Union for the Advancement of Art.
 After a period of service in the U.S. Army, he worked as an art director at CBS Records and The New York Times, and later as an advertising art director at William Douglas McAdams.